John Coham: Early life

 Coham was born in Southampton and attended St. Mark's Junior School, which was situated adjacent to The Dell, the home of Southampton F.C., before moving to Freemantle School.

 Football career

 Coham played his youth football with St. Pauls Athletic before joining Eastleigh Athletic of the Hampshire League.

-He joined Southampton in the summer of 1910, aged 18, and initially played in the reserve team.
+He joined Southampton in the summer of 1910, aged 18.
+Initially, he played in the reserve team.
 His first-team debut came on 4 February 1911, when he took the place of Joe Blake at outside-left for the Southern League match against Exeter City, with Blake moving inside in the absence of Harry Brown.
 Described as a "fleet-footed left-winger", Coham continued to deputise for Blake for the remainder of the season, making five further appearances; of Coham's six first-team matches, four ended in defeats with two draws as the "Saints" struggled to avoid relegation, winning only one match from February onwards.